-Projected spending on projects currently in bidding or construction exceeds Cap Share in one or more years of the CIP.
+• Projected spending on projects currently in bidding or construction exceeds Cap Share in one or more years of the CIP.

-Projected spending on projects currently in bidding or construction exceeds Cap Share in year 2 due to active FISH Projects
+Projected spending on projects currently in bidding or construction exceeds Cap Share in the 1st year due to a series of Active FISH Projects.